organicaudio/useful-code-snippets2/docs/docker/docker-postgres.md

 # standard db name is postgres. you can set it via:
 # -e POSTGRES_DB=postgres
 ```
 **NOTE**: if you restart this container with new passwords you may need to clear the volume.
+Inside of the container you can use the psql to interact with the database.

 ## pgAdmin docker image